What are the Six Thinking Hats and Why Do They Matter?

 How Can You Apply It at Work?

 Applying the Six Thinking Hats in a professional setting can significantly enhance problem-solving and decision-making processes.
+The thinking hats technique can be applied to enhance decision-making and problem-solving by examining issues from multiple perspectives.
 Here are some practical steps to apply this method:

 1. Introduce the Concept